nautobot/nautobot-app-firewall-models/ci.md

 When testing the single Nautobot and Python version the cache is much less utilized.

 - Currently, the limit is 10 G per repository.
-Each Nautobot/Python combination uses about 2.5 GB.
-That means, two concurrent PRs will purge others cache.
+Each Nautobot/Python combination uses almost 1 GB.
+That means, multiple concurrent PRs can often purge others cache.
 - For full tests, caching will be disabled.

 Better define `.gitignore` file to avoid unnecessary context changes.